Skip to main content

 Response

 Cache the token.
-Refresh on 401 Unauthorized or proactively a few seconds before expires_in elapses.
-Don’t request a new token on every call.
+Refresh on 401 Unauthorized or a few seconds before expires_in elapses — don’t request a new token on every call.

 Step 2 — Create a party

-A party is the legal identity behind every account — either an INDIVIDUAL (natural person) or an ORGANISATION (company).
-KYC/KYB is initiated automatically when you create the party.
+A party is the person or organisation behind an account — INDIVIDUAL (natural person) or ORGANISATION (company).
+It’s created ACTIVE immediately; there’s no verification step for a party.

 curl -X POST https://api-staging.venlyfinance.com/v1/parties \